Strategies and plans

-The Queensland Ecotourism Plan 2016–2020 (the Plan) provides the framework for building a thriving ecotourism industry and delivering new ecotourism experiences in Queensland’s spectacular national and marine parks and other natural areas.
-The Plan outlines the government’s commitment to foster ecotourism opportunities that support the sustainable growth of the ecotourism industry, provide a positive contribution back to Queensland’s natural environment, culture and community, and strengthen the economy.
+The Queensland Ecotourism Plan 2016–2020 (the Plan) provided the framework for building a thriving ecotourism industry and delivering new ecotourism experiences in Queensland’s spectacular national and marine parks and other natural areas.
+The Plan outlined the government’s commitment to foster ecotourism opportunities that supported the sustainable growth of the ecotourism industry, provided a positive contribution back to Queensland’s natural environment, culture and community, and strengthened the economy.

-The Plan contains a suite of 36 actions to be delivered over three years with lead and support agencies and industry partners clearly identified.
-The actions are aligned with five strategic directions:
+The Plan contained a suite of 36 actions that were delivered over three years with lead and support agencies and industry partners clearly identified.
+The actions were aligned with five strategic directions:

 - Driving innovation in ecotourism experiences.

 - Showcasing the world renowned Great Barrier Reef World Heritage Area.

 - Stimulating investment in new and refurbished ecotourism experiences.

 The previous Queensland Ecotourism Plan 2016-2020 was highly successful overall, with actions delivered by multiple Government partner agencies.